 - Speakers: Use to add one or more speaker and their affiliation.
-If the optional Event Speaker module is enabled, this will be a reference field to speakers.
-Otherwise, basic information about speakers can be input here directly.
+If the optional Event Speaker module is enabled and the "Advanced" speaker type is specified, this will be a reference field to one or more speakers from the Event Speaker content type.
+Otherwise, basic information about the speakers can be specified directly on the event form.

 - Session Recording: After an event is over, a recording can be provided.
 This is reference to a video in your media library, which supports videos hosted in YouTube, Vimeo, or Princeton's Media Central.